Gitari65/Gitari65/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ... a fleet Management website app
-- 😎 My Skills-  Android(java & Kotlin) and Full Stack- css,Html,Js,NodeJs, Springboot(*learning)
+- 😎 My Skills- Full Stack- ReactJs, NodeJs, Java Spring
-- 🌱 I’m currently learning ...
-WebDevelopment and Apis
+- 🌱 I’m currently learning ...Cloud-Docke
 - 👯 I’m looking to collaborate on ...
 Android or Web project
-- 💬 Ask me about ... mobile apps & fullstack development
+- 💬 Ask me about ...Technology and Software Development
 - 📫 How to reach me: ...<h2><a target="_blank" href="https://65608c8a58dbf30e78d57bd1--taupe-truffle-fb0f55.netlify.app/">Portfolio</a> || <a target="_blank" href="https://www.linkedin.com/in/alex-gitari-766053228">LinkedIn</a></h2>
 - 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: ...<i>Coding is lowkey my browski</i>